cudmore/homecageactivity/README.md

     python video.py
     python testhome.py

-Detach/exit 'screen' sessions but keep the process running with ctrl+a then d
+Detach/exit `screen` sessions but keep the process running with ctrl+a then d

 This code uses the class defined in home.py